 The Department of Physics and Astronomy offers an honors program which culminates in a senior honors research and thesis course (PHY 4510 or AST 4510) open to majors in physics and astronomy with an outstanding undergraduate record.
-In order to graduate with "honors in physics and astronomy," a student must have a minimum GPA of 3.45, overall and in physics and astronomy and must take nine semester hours of honors credits, including PHY 3560 or AST 3560, PHY 4002, and PHY 4510 or AST 4510 (with a grade of "B" or higher).
+In order to graduate with "honors in physics and astronomy," a student must have a minimum GPA of 3.45, overall and in physics and astronomy and must take nine semester hours of honors credits, including PHY 3560 or AST 3560, and PHY 4510 or AST 4510 (with a grade of "B" or higher).
 Students may arrange to take specific additional physics and astronomy courses on an honors basis by negotiating an honors contract with the course instructor before class begins.
 The honors contract, which must be approved by the Department of Physics and Astronomy Honors Committee, allows the student to receive honors credit for a regular course in physics or astronomy by specifying the additional assignments that the student must perform in order to receive honors credit.
 Additional information may be obtained from the departmental honors director or the departmental chair.
+Students must earn a grade of 'B' (3.0 grade points) or higher on all honors coursework taken to fulfill any honors requirements.